 Vessel sizes also vary, mainly to conform with the dimensions of the locks on the different waterways on which we cruise.
 Size also influences the number of passengers which are carried, from 6 on our smallest hotel barge, Nymphea, in the Loire Valley, up to 20 passengers on our largest vessel, La Bella Vita, cruising the Venetian Lagoon and River Po.
 Whatever the size or style, you can rest assured the level of service remains impeccable throughout your stay.

-Athos is a first class 10 passenger hotel barge that cruises the historic Canal du Midi in southwest France
+La Belle Epoque is a deluxe, 12 passenger hotel barge that cruises the picturesque Burgundy Canal in Northern Burgundy

 Finesse is an ultra deluxe, 8 passenger hotel barge that cruises the River Saône and Canal du Centre in Southern Burgundy